 Maybe we’re simply too early in the morning.

 Teotihuacan, 20th November

-The archeological site of Teotihuacan: most important 1 im Mexico.
-Each’n’every tourist coming to Mexico City also visits this site on a daytour.
-And there’s quite a number of them.
-Thus these Aztec ruins are definitely a place with the hell a lot of tourist traps, touts, hawkers, wannabes and notgoodforanythings.
+The archaeological site of Teotihuacan: most important 1 in Mexico.
+Each’n’every tourist coming to Mexico City also visits this site on a day tour.
+And there are quite a number of them.
+Thus, these Aztec ruins are definitely a place with the hell a lot of tourist traps, touts, hawkers, wannabes and notgoodforanythings.
 The place with a huge offer on antique souvenirs made of Chinese plastic and original Mexican sombreros produced in Tchad’s Abéché.
 You name it, you get it – the proof of globalization at work.
 Thus, the place where you get all the stuff you even don’t want to present to your mother-in-law.
-Plus the ruins.
+Plus, the ruins.

 Next to it San Juan de Teotihuacan: the small town.
 Rarely sees a tourist.
 Maybe they wonder why there are so many tour buses passing by.
 A place with the usual Mexican central square with a lot of shoe cleaners, some street food sold under the arcades, and …